miggyval/metr4202-robostack-guide/README.md

 - Type `yes`
 - Press `ENTER`
 - Type `yes`

+After this, you should have successfully installed conda

 Close and reopen your terminal.
 # Step 2: Setting up the Mamba Environment
 ## Disable Auto-Activate base: